-I’m not a medical professional or a psychologist, and I know for some these are needed.
-I simply want to share some things that have helped me (and what may not help), and if nothing else, let people who struggle with anxiety know they are not alone.
+I’m not a medical professional or a psychologist, and I know for some, these are needed.
+I simply want to share a few things that have helped me (and what may not help), and if nothing else, let people who struggle with anxiety know they are not alone.

 1. Be Nice to Yourself: When I’m in the downward spiral of an anxiety attack, I can be really mean to myself.
 I don’t know what it is about already feeling crummy that makes me want to beat up on myself, but it does.
-Here’s where the compare game with everyone who so ‘has it together’ starts or blaming myself for whatever I’m anxious about (if there’s something specific).
-So, I try to stem further worry by asking myself, what would help you feel better in this moment?
+Here’s where the compare game with everyone who ‘has it together’ starts or blaming myself for whatever I’m anxious about (if there’s something specific.)
+So, I try to stem further worry by asking myself, what would help me feel better in this moment?
 In other words, how can I be nice to myself right now?
 The micro-short-term, such as: A piece of chocolate.
 Turning off Facebook and counting to ten.
 A walk to the mailbox and back.
 Drinking a glass of water.
-Etc. Don’t mind if I do.
 This is a way to immediately start the process of derailing the anxiety train.
 It won’t fix it, but it will slow it down.

-On the news, do I have to know right now who was murdered last night or what stupid thing our government just did?
-The answer is always: NO. You are not in the right mindset to be genuinely happy for other people’s good fortunes right now.
+On the news, do I have to know right now who was murdered last night or what controversial thing our government just did?
+The answer is always: NO. You are not in the right mindset to be genuinely happy for other people’s blessings right now.
 When you say your congratulations or safe travels, you want to say it with a heart full of love, not with your teeth grit.
-When you hear of the terrors of the world, you want to feel strong, fortified, ready to pray with power.
+When you hear of the terrors of the world, you want to feel strong, fortified with the Lord, ready to pray with power.
 Take care of yourself first.
 I promise all that stuff will be waiting for you when you’re ready.
 And you probably won’t even miss it.

 4. Pray, pray, pray: This one’s self-explanatory.
 Just don’t expect that because you prayed, God will immediately take your anxiety away.
 More than anything, I think it helps to know God is with you and will see you through.
 I also read some favorite passages, such as: Psalm 56:3-4, “When I am afraid, I will put my trust in You.
 In God, whose word I praise, in God I have put my trust; I shall not be afraid.”
 This is where, again, you may want to avoid passages that are filled with the violence of battles and such.
 Perhaps looking to the Psalms or Jesus’ sermons in the New Testament.
 I also take great comfort from the promises in Romans 8:35-39.